A London Hattney-raised talented bike rider, Alex arrived as a third year U23, leaving the UK to become a real cyclist.

 His first race with Team Sky was a first sight of what was coming next: he crashed out.
 While finishing 12th at Tour of Britain, his traineeship was not on the same level as earlier that season.
 Alex trained hard during the winter but had some mental struggles.
 It took him a lot to live up to the expectations that come with being a professional bike rider.
 Personal issues prevented him from being competitive, which resulted in other problems.
 At the end of 2016, which should have been the end of a very successful first year as professional, it became impossible for Alex to be a bike rider on WorldTour level.

 Despite the help from the team, external professionals, family and friends, Alex decided to step down from the WorldTour and give up his Team Sky contract.
 As Academy, we agreed to help and give him the time to discover if he could still be a (professional) rider in the future.
 During the 2016/17 winter, the personal struggles continued and it turned out that Alex Peters will not race his bike anymore, as he moved his attention to his personal development instead.
 Alex was a fantastic cyclist but, above all, a great guy.
-We wish him all the luck in his future life.
+We were so proud to see him making a comeback at Continental level in 2020.